tangle-network/lrt/README.md

 ## Overview

-This vault allows users to deposit tokens which get delegated to Tangle operators running blueprint services, while receiving a liquid staking token in return.
+This vault allows users to deposit tokens which get delegated to Tangle operators running blueprint services, while receiving a liquid token in return.
 The vault handles the complexities of managing deposits, unstaking, and withdrawals.

-Two vault implementations are provided:

-- **TangleLiquidRestakingVault**: For native asset (ETH) deposits
-- **TangleLiquidRestakingTokenVault**: For ERC20 token deposits
+Vault curators select their underlying ERC20, operator, and blueprint selections for exposure on the Tangle Network.
+Users can deposit their tokens into the vault, which then delegates them to the selected operator.
+In return, users receive shares representing their deposited tokens.
+The vault receives the rewards from the operator and distributes them to the users based on their share holdings.

 ## Key Features

-- **Liquid Staking**: Users receive shares representing their deposited ETH
+- **Liquid Restaking**: Users receive shares representing their deposited ERC20s
-- **Operator Delegation**: Automatically delegates assets to configured Tangle operators
+- **Operator Delegation**: Automatically delegates assets to a selected Tangle operator
 - **Multi-step Withdrawals**: Handles the withdrawal process across both protocols:
   1. Schedule unstake from operator
   2. Schedule withdrawal from vault